RobotLocomotion/drake/bindings/pydrake/gym/README.md

     bazel run //bindings/pydrake/examples/gym:play_cart_pole -- --test

-To visualize, open meshcat according to the prompts.
+To visualize, open meshcat by following the link in the prompts.
+If this link fails, it is likely that your loopback device is broken.
+Try using http://127.0.0.1:7000 instead.

 A note on dependencies
 ----------------------